Kayli/logspub/biology.md

 - 5.95 * 10^39 bacteria that ever lived [^4]
 - for comparison: 1.33 * 10^50 number of atoms comprising all of planet earth [^4]

+- endosymbiosis
+  - any organism that lives within the body or cells of another organism
+  - symbiogenesis: endosymbiotic theory
+  - example: mitochondria is a result of a cell aquiring bacterial endosymbiont

 ## cells  [^2]